 TSAG RG-SC, through Mr Miyake, is receiving the reports from the ISO/IEC JTC 1 plenary meetings, and considered any impacts for ITU-T, and gave advice to TSAG, to ITU-T study groups, and to other ITU-T groups.
 Liaison activities took place between TSAG and ISO/IEC JTC 1.

-Consultations took place with SPCG members and with the ISO/IEC JTC1 secretariat on the planned new work item of an new appendix to Recommendation ITU-T A.23.
+Consultations and information exchange took place with SPCG members and with the ISO/IEC JTC1 secretariat on the planned new work item of an new appendix to Recommendation ITU-T A.23.

 3.2.3.4 ISO/IEC/ITU-T Joint Task Force on effective collaboration (JTFEC), and IEC SMB/ISO TMB/ITU-T TSAG Standardization Programme Coordination Group (SPCG)